anderjason/composablequery/README.md

 });
 ```

 The `conditionPart` object represents only part of a full SQL statement.
-It can be embedded into the middle of other queries as a parameter.
+It can be embedded into other queries as a parameter.
 To do this, the `selectQuery` SQL statement has a token `$1` in it, and `conditionPart` is passed as the first parameter.
 Queries can be nested any number of levels deep.

 Nested queries (like `conditionPart`) and root queries (like `selectQuery`) are the same from a technical perspective.
 The only difference is that in your usage, you consider one of them the query that you plan to run.